gaps-closure/hal/daemon/README.md

 CONFIG-FILE: path to HAL configuration file (e.g., test/sample.cfg)
 ```

-Note that:
+## Notes
-- If there are multiple HAL daemon instances on a node, then they must use different interaces.
+If there are multiple HAL daemon instances on a node, then they must use different interaces.

 Planned HAL extensions include:
 - Configuring the cross domain guards.